Does Cursor IDE Accept Temporary Email?

 Sometimes - Cursor IDE sometimes accepts temporary email addresses for account creation, though the platform has been tightening verification as it grows...

 The platform sends a verification email during signup that contains a confirmation link or code.
-Cursor's emails are typically plain and arrive quickly, making the verification process straightforward when using a temporary email service with reliable delivery.
+Cursor emails are typically plain and arrive quickly.
+This makes the verification process fast when you use a temporary email service with reliable delivery.

-Cursor offers a free tier with limited AI completions and chat messages per month.
-This free tier is the primary motivation for using temporary email — developers want to evaluate whether Cursor's AI features are worth switching from VS Code or other editors before committing their email and potentially their payment information.
+Cursor provides a free tier that limits your AI completions and chat messages each month.
+Many developers use temporary email to test these limits.
+They want to see if the AI features in Cursor are worth leaving VS Code or other editors before they commit their real email address or payment details.

-As a developer tool, Cursor has a technically savvy user base, and the platform is aware that developers might attempt to use temporary emails.
-The verification requirements have become progressively stricter as the platform has grown, particularly for features that involve higher computational costs like extended AI conversations.
+Cursor has a technically savvy user base.
+The platform knows developers might try to use temporary emails.
+Verification requirements have grown stricter as the platform has expanded.
+This is true for features that involve higher computational costs like extended AI conversations.

 NukeMail works for initial Cursor evaluation because the domains look like legitimate personal email providers.
 An address like [email protected] appears professional and is unlikely to trigger automated blocking.
-However, if you plan to use Cursor professionally, switching to your real email ensures you retain access to your settings, extensions, and conversation history.
+If you plan to use Cursor professionally, switch to your real email so you retain access to your settings, extensions and conversation history.

-Cursor is built on top of VS Code, so it supports the same extensions, themes, and keyboard shortcuts that VS Code users are familiar with.
-The main draw is its AI integration, which includes intelligent code completion, inline editing suggestions, and a chat interface for asking questions about your codebase.
-Developers typically want to test whether these AI features meaningfully improve their productivity before providing their work email or linking the tool to their development environment.
+Cursor is built on top of VS Code.
+It supports the same extensions, themes and keyboard shortcuts that VS Code users already know.
+The main draw is the AI integration.
+This includes smart code completion, inline editing suggestions and a chat interface for asking questions about your codebase.
+Developers usually want to test if these AI features help their productivity before they provide their work email or link the tool to their development environment.

-Cursor integrates with GitHub for code context and authentication.
-If you already have a GitHub account, that integration path may have different verification requirements than standalone email signup, and the GitHub account itself provides identity verification.
+Cursor uses GitHub for code context and authentication.
+If you already have a GitHub account, that way of signing in might have different verification requirements than a standalone email signup.
+The GitHub account itself provides the identity verification.

 Tips